AnErrupTion/LimineLinuxDeploy/README.md

 Limine Linux Deploy is a dead simple utility meant to generate a Limine configuration file based on a default, simple configuration file.

+A separate configuration file is not your cup of tea?
+Use inline arguments instead!

 ## Note regarding kernels outside of EFI System Partition

 If, for some reason, your kernel resides outside of the ESP (perhaps it lives in /boot even in an EFI-based system, or you have a BIOS-based system), Limine will only be able to find its configuration file (and thus load your kernel) if the partition containing the kernel (usually root) is ext2/3/4.